1966 Duesenberg Model D Concept

 - Original cashmere-and-leather interior

 Based on the 1966 Imperial, the car had a 440-cubic-inch V-8 with a 137.5-inch wheelbase chassis.
 An automatic transmission and four-wheel disc brakes were also standard.
 It was then fitted with sumptuous coachwork penned by Virgil Exner and handcrafted by Carrozzeria Ghia.
 As is to be expected from a Duesenberg, the car was lavishly appointed.
 Standard equipment included climate-control A/C, autopilot, and AM/FM radio, rear instrumentation similar to some Model J Duesenbergs, an altimeter, and dual fuel tanks.
-A built-in television, a bar, rear seat instrumentation, Motorola stereo tap, and magnesium wheels were all optional.
+A bar, rear seat instrumentation, Motorola stereo tap, and magnesium wheels were all optional.

 It is believed that around 50 orders were received for the new car, including from such stars as Elvis Presley and comedian Jerry Lewis.
 The company’s initial plans had been to build around 1,000 units, but when corporate financing fell through, the effort folded and no production examples were ever completed.
 The only remaining glimpse of the latter-day Duesenberg is the prototype Model D offered here.